rikiya-ohashi/ooservo/README.md

 ## ⚠ Usage Notes

 ### 1. Startup & Calibration (Rotational Direction at Power-up)
-At power-up, the servo detects its absolute position (0–359°), but the multi-turn counter resets to zero.
+At power-up, the servo detects its absolute position (0°-359°), but the multi-turn counter resets to zero.
 This can cause the motor to rotate in an unexpected direction if the "home" position is near the cycle boundary.

 * **The Rotation Issue:** If the motor is physically at 359° at startup and you command `write(0)`, the library targets "0° in the *current* cycle."
-To reach this, the motor will rotate **361° forward** instead of moving back 1°.
+To reach this, the motor will rotate **359° backward** instead of moving forward just 1°.
 * **Recommended Solutions:**
     * **Calibration:** Use `setZero()` once to calibrate your physical home position to 0°.
 This is saved in non-volatile memory and persists after power cycles.
-    * **Startup Logic:** Read the current position immediately after power-up and steer the servo to the nearest target.
+    * **Startup Logic:** Read the current position immediately after power-up and move the servo to the nearest target.
     ```arduino
     long currentPos = myservo.read();
     if (currentPos > 300) {